danielfett/draft-dpop/main.md

 response per Section 5.2 of [@RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.

-The authorization server, after checking the validity of the DPoP proof, associates the access token issued at the token endpoint with the public key.
-It then sets `token_type` to `DPoP` in the token response, which signals to the client that the access token was bound to its DPoP key and can used as described in (#http-auth-scheme).
+To sender-constrained the access token the authorization server, after checking the validity of the DPoP proof, associates the access token issued at the token endpoint with the public key from the DPoP proof.
+A `token_type` of `DPoP` in the token response signals to the client that the access token was bound to its DPoP key and can used as described in (#http-auth-scheme).

-If a refresh token is issued to a public client at the token endpoint and a valid DPoP proof is presented, the refresh token MUST be bound to the public key contained in the header of the DPoP proof JWT.
+When the authorization server issues a refresh token to a public client that presents a valid DPoP proof at the token endpoint, it MUST also bind the refresh token to the respective public key and check the binding when the refresh token is presented to get new access tokens.
+The implementation details of the binding of the refresh token are at the discretion of the authorization server.

-When a DPoP-bound refresh token is used at the token endpoint by a public client, the AS MUST ensure that the DPoP proof contains the same public key as the one the refresh token is bound to.
-The access token issued MUST be bound to the public key contained in the DPoP proof.
+Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server) are not bound to the DPoP proof public key because they are already sender-constrained with a different existing mechanism.
+The OAuth 2.0 Authorization Framework [RFC6749] already requires that an authorization server bind refresh tokens to the client to which they were issued and that confidential clients authenticate to the authorization server when presenting a refresh token.
+As a result, such refresh tokens are sender-constrained by way of the client ID and the associated authentication requirement.

 # Resource Access (Proof of Possession for Access Tokens) {#http-auth-scheme}